Silcrow/learn-dashb-a-db/README.md

 # learn-dashb-a-db
-Run PostgreSQL in a Docker container and query it into a dashboard with Python.
+Intent: Run PostgreSQL in a Docker container and query it into a dashboard with Python.

-## Design
+## Conception
 - **Input:** Data is inserted into the database via CLI or RPA equivalents.
 - **Output:** A Dash dashboard for data visualization, with minimal to no API endpoints.